lsj210001/Udacity-Apartment/README.md

 ## Lightmap Settings

-- I trid uncompressed lightmap first, and it worked well.
+- I tried uncompressed lightmap first, and it worked well.
-- Then I trid compressed lightmap, I found its quality was lower than uncompressed lightmap, which made me uncomfortable.
+- Then I tried compressed lightmap, I found its quality was lower than uncompressed lightmap, which made me uncomfortable.

 ## Note